novus/nvd3/README.md

 into your path so that you have access to `uglifyjs` from the command line (remember to restart your terminal window when adding to the path.)

-Once you have `ugligfyjs` command available, running `make` from your fork's root directory will rebuild both `nv.d3.js` and `nv.d3.min.js`.
+Once you have `uglifyjs` command available, running `make` from your fork's root directory will rebuild both `nv.d3.js` and `nv.d3.min.js`.

 Without UglifyJS, you won't get the minified version when running make.